Business: Capital

-Capital may be raised through private means, by an initial public offering or IPO on a stock exchange, or in other ways.
+Capital may be raised through private means, by an initial public offering or IPO on a stock exchange, or in multiple other ways.

-Major stock exchanges include the Shanghai Stock Exchange, Singapore Exchange, Hong Kong Stock Exchange, New York Stock Exchange and NASDAQ (the USA), the London Stock Exchange (UK), the Tokyo Stock Exchange (Japan), and Bombay Stock Exchange (India).
+Major stock exchanges include the Shanghai Stock Exchange, Singapore Exchange, Hong Kong Stock Exchange, New York Stock Exchange and NASDAQ (the US), the London Stock Exchange (UK), the Tokyo Stock Exchange (Japan), and Bombay Stock Exchange (India).
 Most countries with capital markets have at least one.